What our priorities are and how we are doing

 External and internal audit information

-The University Framework for Quality and Standards (PDF) specifies the responsibilities and processes by which the standards of the academic programmes and the quality of the student learning experience are managed, assured, and enhanced.
+The University Framework for Quality and Standards (PDF, 248 KB) specifies the responsibilities and processes by which the standards of the academic programmes and the quality of the student learning experience are managed, assured, and enhanced.

 Audit Committee advise and assist senior University leaders in respect of the entire assurance and control environment of the institution.

-The University financial statements include a report from the external auditors.
+The University Financial Statement include a report from the external auditors.
 The auditors have a statutory duty to examine and give an opinion on the University's annual financial statement and assess the overall use of public resources.
 We publish financial statements annually, usually in December.

 Links with employers and sponsors in both the public and private sectors

-Research, Partnerships and Innovation work with external partners to develop new research initiatives or partnerships and access consultancy, facilities, and funding.
+Research, Partnerships and Innovation work with organisations that would like to collaborate or develop a partnership with us.
+We work with external partners to develop new research initiatives or partnerships, to access consultancy, facilities, and funding and to develop commercial licensing and spin-out opportunties.

 Careers & Employability work in partnership with local, national, and global recruiters to access the talent of our students and graduates.